kiringodhwani/HiddenGR-Overcooked/README.md

 The use of SimAgents and decision-making agents allows for clean separation of physical simulation and decision-making logic.
 See the below explanation of how these agents work together:
 1. The environment creates SimAgents for visualization and physics handling.
-2. Outside the environment, decision-making agents (RealAgent, HybridAgent, FetchingAgent) are initialized with the same names.
+2. Outside the environment, decision-making agents (RealAgent, HybridAgent, FetchingAgent) are initialized with the same names, with there being one decision-making agent for each SimAgent (i.e., agent-1 = FetchingAgent, agent-2 = HybridAgent).
 3. At each timestep:
     * Each decision-making agent receives the current observation (which includes the SimAgents)
     * The decision-making agent finds its corresponding SimAgent in the observation